 Getting patients experiencing the most severe type of heart attack (STEMI), to intervention quickly is crucial to saving heart muscle.
-The national benchmark for this life-saving intervention is 90 minutes – from the time a patient makes contact with the paramedics to the time their blockage has been removed.
-At NHRMC, the average time to intervention is 42 minutes.

 At New Hanover Regional Medical Center, we strive to continually find ways of cutting heart attack treatment times to give patients the best chance at a full recovery.
 The Code STEMI program is at the center of this mission.
 STEMI stands for ST Segment Elevation Myocardial Infarction.
 Myocardial infarction, or MI, is the clinical term for heart attacks.